 - has additional care needs that are being met by you and your family

-- requires support to broaden their experiences and/or prevent a build-up of stress in your family
+- requires support to broaden their experiences or prevent a build-up of stress in your family or both

 - has a sensory impairment or learning disability that does not impact significantly on their care need

-- has emotional and/or behavioural difficulties which are not linked to a chronic and enduring disability
+- has emotional or behavioural difficulties or both which are not linked to a chronic and enduring disability

 Examples of universal services include: